 Meet your new fave fabrics

-We selected a recycled P.E.T. and organic cotton blend from SAS Textiles.
+We selected a recycled P.E.T. and organic cotton blend.
 You’ll love it.
 Why?
 Because at one point in time in your life, you probably helped create it.
 The recycled, manufactured fiber is produced from raw materials collected from post-consumer, recycled products like plastic bottles.
-In short, our fiber source is responsible for recycling over 10 billion plastic bottles-- that's enough bottles to circle the earth 50 times end to end.
+In short, our fiber source is responsible for recycling over 10 billion plastic bottles — that's enough bottles to circle the earth 50 times end to end.
 Mind blown yet?
 We are.